Vanishing Jews of Alsace

 the others too, no doubt.

-Roger Wei, at the gates of the graveyard in Hochfelden,
+Roger Weil, at the gates of the graveyard in Hochfelden,

 left untouched during World War II.

-Roger tells the family story to his American cousin, Carl Henry.
+Below: Roger tells the family story to his American cousin.

 Roger leading the way up the steps to the